viniciusgerevini/clyde-js/LANGUAGE.md

 // for translation before returning the value.
 Useful for localisation. dialogue.loadDictionary(dictionary);

 // Return all variables and internal variables.
-Useful for persisting the dialogue's internal data, such as
+Useful for persisting the dialogue's internal data,
-// which options were already choosen and random variations states. dialogue.getData();
+// such as options already choosen and random variations states. dialogue.getData();

 // Load internal data